Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 ## Deactivate definition

-Deactivate a definition if you no longer need it.
+Deactivate a definition if it is no longer needed.
 We recommend deactivating a no longer needed definition instead of deleting it.

 #### Prerequisites

 - At least one definition setting has been activated, see [Activate definition settings](#activate-definition).

-- You do no longer want to send messages of this type to your business partner.
+- You no longer want to send messages of this type to your business partner.

 #### Procedure